-Today marks the next important step in the UK construction sector’s efforts to improve the health and mental wellbeing of its workforce as it welcomes the full roll out of the Mates in Mind initiative.
+The UK construction sector’s efforts to improve the health and mental wellbeing of its workforce have been stepped up with the full roll out of the Mates in Mind initiative.

 Mates in Mind has led in the creation of a flexible and joined up approach that is tailored to the needs of individual construction companies as they seek to tackle poor mental health whilst also nurturing positive mental wellbeing amongst their workforce.